Afonso-2403/SAP-CAP-Useful-Resources/SAP_CAP_Cheatsheet.md

 UIs can be built through freestyle SAPUI5 applications or using SAP Fiori elements applications.
 The latter is based on SAPUI5, but provides a series of out-of-the-box elements for most common usecases
 A `launchpage.html` file can have all the web apps centralized and shown in a local SAP launchpad
+The name of your SAP Cloud service (cpapp in this case) should be unique within an SAP BTP region (?)